From Portals to Ecosystems: Building a Patient-Centric Digital Health Platform

 When data is fragmented, care journeys are disconnected, and patients remain passive recipients, organisations struggle to measure outcomes, manage populations effectively, or optimise cost-to-serve.

-The CIO's Strategic Imperative
+The Health CIO's Strategic Imperative

 Moving Forward: From Interface Thinking to Ecosystem Leadership

-The organisations, or Trusts that succeed will be led by CIOs who think in platforms rather than products, lead confidently across clinical, digital, and operational boundaries, and align technology investments with outcomes, value, and trust.
+The organisations, or Trusts, that succeed will be led by CIOs who think in platforms rather than products, confidently lead across clinical, digital, and operational boundaries, and align technology investments with outcomes, value, and trust.

-#theIdeatory: 'Articulating a Vision for Digital Healthcare
+The Ideatory: 'Articulating a Vision for Digital Healthcare'

 Check out - BlueSky Ideation Proposal #3 on a Digital Health Ecosystem